viktorr1975/vitphpstudy2/wp-content/plugins/all-in-one-wp-migration/readme.txt

 3. Plugin Menu

 == Changelog ==
+= 4.12 =
+* Fix an issue with Google Drive extension

+= 4.11 =
+* Fix content filters on export

+= 4.10 =
+* Add HTTPS URL replacement
+* Fix an issue when PDO is not available

 = 4.6 =
 * Fix an issue when the plugin was getting stuck on "Done creating an empty archive"
 * Fix an issue when the plugin was getting stuck during import